nss-day-cohort-15/nss-day-cohort-15.github.io/README.md

 # Cohort 15 Class Website

-Spin up your preferred browser of choice and check out the website!
+Spin up your browser of choice and check out the website!

 #### https://nss-day-cohort-15.github.io/